The School Cuts campaign uses the following methodology to determine the best possible estimate for school funding cuts.

 We first estimate school costs by decomposing total cost into staff costs and non-staff costs, accounting for the ways policy changes, inflation, and other price shocks have impacted these.
-We then estimate school funding by combining the funds from different streams including pupil premium grant funding, schools block funding, etc. This allows for a relatively accurate picture of the cuts to school funding since the 2010-11 academic year, however the impact on individual schools may slightly vary based on staffing, resources required and other unique sources of additional costs.
+We then estimate school funding by combining the funds from different streams including pupil premium grant funding, schools block funding, etc. This allows for an accurate picture of the cuts to school funding since the 2010-11 academic year, however the impact on individual schools may slightly vary based on staffing, resources required and other unique sources of additional costs.

 School Costs